nickyhajal/world-domination-summit/_content/schedule.md

 sidebar: schedule
 icon: parachute

-# On [August 11-15, 2016](/register) the sixth annual World Domination Summit will take over Portland, Oregon yet again.
+# On [July 11-17, 2017](/register) the seventh annual World Domination Summit will take over Portland, Oregon yet again.
 Our plan of action?
-Have fun and create meaningful adventure.
-Check out [the full schedule for WDS 2016!](https://worlddominationsummit.com/files/schedule-2016.pdf)
+Have fun and create meaningful adventure in community.
+What should you expect?
+Check out [the full schedule from WDS 2016!](https://worlddominationsummit.com/files/schedule-2016.pdf)
 <div class="main-schedule-box">
 	<h3>2016 Schedule</h3>
 	<h5>WDS CONNECT</h5>